Pacific razor clam

 The Pacific razor clam, Siliqua patula, is a large mollusc native to North America belonging to the family Pharidae.
 Pacific razor clams are sexually dimorphic, but as with all clams, there is no way to tell the difference between sexes without dissecting them or evaluating them under a microscope.
 The shell ranges in colours as the clams grow, starting out brown, and turning to a more yellow colour as the clam matures, eventually turning brown once more as the clam reaches a larger size.
-It ranges from around 4-12 inches, and eats minuscule life in the ocean, such as plankton or plants.
+It ranges from around 4-12 in, and eats minuscule life in the ocean, such as plankton or plants.
 The Pacific razor clam is famously known for its delicious flavour, which makes it a largely hunted and coveted organism.

 Etymology

 The scientific name of the Pacific razor clam (Siliqua patula) comes from the Latin, siliqua, which means "pod", and patula, which means "open".
 The Pacific razor clam was so named because of how it looks, and how it resembles an open pod when exposed.
 The more common name of this clam originates from where it can be found, but also because of how sharp the shell can be when broken, similar to a razor.